Rschdsltng, CC BY-SA 4.0, via Wikimedia Commons

 Independence Day it is a time to celebrate the country's history and culture, and to reflect on the struggle for independence and the sacrifices made to achieve it.
 While the traditions and celebrations may vary from country to country, the spirit of national pride and unity is universal.

-Independence Day in Samoa
+Independence Day in Philippines

 In a nutshell: